-- Any horse and rider combination cannot compete in any SEG competition 20cm lower than previously competed.
+- Any horse and rider combination cannot compete in any SEG competition over lower than previously competed.
 For example, once competing at 100cm you cannot compete any lower than 80cm or competing at 90cm, you cannot compete lower than 70cm.

 - Minimum age of competitor 7 years old on date of competition.
 Please note this may vary with individual venues, check the event schedules for confirmation of age eligibility.

 - In all team competitions there must be at least 3 different riders a maximum of one rider can compete two horses/ponies in the same team, but only if there are no other individual riders from that school competing in the same class.

 - Each horse or pony may only compete once in each class at the same competition,

 - Outside assistance is forbidden and will result in elimination.

 - It is compulsory that all riders wear hats/helmets up to British Standard Riding Hats conforming to All PAS 015, VG1 – provided they are BSI Kitemarked, European – VG1 – provided they are BSI Kitemarked American –All SEI ASTM F1163 04a onwards and SNELL E2001 Australian & New Zealand – AS/NZS 3838 2003 onwards.
 All Hats must carry a current Horse-Events, British Eventing or Pony Club tag.
 No Fixed peak Hats may be worn for the Cross Country Phase

 - Riding is a risk sport and it is compulsory that all riders wear body protectors to the latest BETA standard for all XC.
 We no longer permit the use of a BETA Level 3 body protector with a 2000 label.
 Air Jackets may be worn but must be worn over a body protector.
 It is recommended that riders wear compliant body protectors whenever riding

 - All horses and ponies must be 4 years old and over.